ProfBoc75/DomoticzDirektWetter/README.md

         #getHistory(token)
         #logging.info("getHistory values successfully!")

-## Add to your cron tab (with crontab -e): (will start every hour at 2 , not before to let the station updates hourly values in the Cloud)
+## Add to your cron tab (with crontab -e):

+Will start every hour at 2 , not before to let the station updates hourly values in the Cloud (under batteries)

     2 * * * * /usr/bin/python3 /home/pi/domoticz/scripts/python/DomoticzDirektWetter/direktwetter.py >/dev/null 2>&1

+Will start every minute (with USB Power Supply)

+    * * * * * /usr/bin/python3 /home/pi/domoticz/scripts/python/DomoticzDirektWetter/direktwetter.py >/dev/null 2>&1

+## Known Issues:

+In Domoticz, the virtual sensors are selves updated every 5 mn by Domoticz to add Dewpoint but unfortunatly this may add wrong values like sawtooth.
+I will try to update sensors with the Domoticz json/AP (hope soon) to see if any improvement here.